muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

+Royalty watching (or the modern version celeb watching) is 1st wave.
+Land-owning, agro, mafia, mafia shaking down farmers -> royalty is the end result.
+Eng royalty is labeled as "landed gentry".
+Game of Thrones is the same kind of fascination.
+Some repugnant shit.

+*2019-9-27 22:37:56*

+---

 I wish your readers well, don't die a terrible death, and don't break a leg.
 Don't go eff yourself, ever.